 Air monitoring is done for the determination of concentration in the work place area or in the breathing zone of the employee.
 Air Monitoring can be done for 8-hour, 15 minutes or instantaneous.
 The result it’s are than compared with exposure indicates such as TLVs, STEL a inhaling limits.

-The concentration of the contaminate present in the work place area is determined by the area air monitor.
+The concentration of the contaminate present in the workplace area is determined by the area air monitor.
 The purpose of area air monitoring is to identify airborne contamination of the contamination in work case situation.
 Area air monitor is also use to determine background level of contaminates in a work room.
+Area air monitoring often is conducted by placing sampling device near contaminant emission areas.
+Continuous area air monitoring is used to detect fugitive emissions, leaks, ventilation failure, and equipment function before employee exposure occurs.

 Biological monitoring define is the respective and regular measurement and assessment of agents or there metabolites either in the blood, urine, secrete, expired air or combination of these to evaluate exposure and health risk compare to an appropriate reference.